An infinite-dimensional approach to path-dependent Kolmogorov equations: The Kolmogorov equation

 hence, by analogy, also when working in $\sD$ we interpret the trace term as

-Moreover we consider Kolmogorov equation in its integrated form with respect to time, that is, given a (sufficently regular; see below) real function $\Phi$ on $\sD$ we seek for a solution of the PDE
+Moreover, we consider Kolmogorov equation in its integrated form with respect to time, that is, given a (sufficiently regular; see below) real function $\Phi$ on $\sD$ we seek for a solution of the PDE:

-Here one can see one of the difficulties in working with Banach spaces: the second order term in the equation comes from the quadratic variation of the solution of the SDE, but in such spaces there is no general way of defining a quadratic variation (although, as mentioned at the beginning, some results in this direction are appearing in the literature recently).\\ Although we will seek for such a $u$, when dealing with the equation we will always choose $y$ to be in $\Dom(A_{\aC})$, to let all the terms appearing there be well defined.\\ All these observations lead to our definition of solution to \call{eq:PKolmogorov}; first we say that a functional $u$ on $[0,T]\times\sD$ belongs to
+Here, one can see one of the difficulties in working with Banach spaces: the second-order term in the equation comes from the quadratic variation of the solution of the SDE, but in such spaces there is no general way of defining a quadratic variation [although, as mentioned at the beginning, a general theory of quadratic variation is currently being developed by F. Russo and collaborators; see the works \citet{DR1}, \citet{DFR} and the references therein].

+Although we will seek for such a $u$, when dealing with the equation we will always choose $y$ to be in $\Dom(A_{\aC})$, to let all the terms appearing there be well defined.

+All these observations lead to our definition of solution to (\ref {eqPKolmogorov}); first, we say that a functional $u$ on $[0,T]\times \sD$ belongs to